elsade/terminal-server/README.md

 ### Prerequisites

-Only Node.js is required to run the server.
+Since the application uses ES6, the Node.js LTS (v6.10.3) is recommended to run the server.

 Running the tests requires, the Mocha, Chai, Sinon unit testing suite.